dev-dords/313ff744e86b92491bc16a84a7432558e43cbe39402a689339685c4fb16a0a02_ev_recommender/readme.md

 7. uv add ipykernel
 ```

 ### Some notes
 1. Initially not clearing notebook upon commit but remembered there is a command run during the lectures to clear the outputs for the notebook.
+2. Since I implemented a recommender system, No metrics are used to evaluate the model.
+The recommender system is evaluated based on user feedback and satisfaction.